rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 Being proud of your work ensures a high quality.
 But do ensure that it doesn't have an impact on your ego.
 If someone points out some issues in it, then you should be humble enough to learn from it and improve further.

+Also do note that good quality code requires time.
+Pay heed to sound architecture principles (SOLID, DRY, KISS etc) while working.
+Tight deadlines can lead to functional but crappy code.
+Communicate this proactively before starting out on the project.

 **7. Keep it simple**

 The complexity of the software field with the various options out there can make things difficult.